aws-samples/serverless-patterns/cdk-sfn-s3/README.md

 ## How it works

-The AWS CDK  template deploys a Step Functions workflow that publishes an event to an EventBridge event bus.
+The AWS CDK  template deploys a Step Functions workflow that performs the specified task of putting the object onto the S3 bucket.
-An IAM Role allows the workflow execution to publish events onto the event bus.
-An EventBridge rule forwards all events to a CloudWatch Logs log group for easy inspection.

 ## Testing